 A: Yes, or course you can.
 Of course, there would be a fee to do so, depending on the media and territories in which you choose to publish.
 You'll need my permission to use any of my photography so that you don't infringe copyright law.

-Q: What’s the process?
+Q: What’s the commissioning process?

 A: The first step is to make contact and discuss your requirements.
 Then we agree the brief and the approach that works with your budget.
 After that we book a date (or dates) to shoot.
 It’s quite usual for the client or a representative of the client to be present during a shoot.
-When we’ve finished taking photographs, I save everything to at leat two hard drives.
-Once you've made your final selection of images, I'll 'polish them off' in post production to make sure they're at their very best before delivering at high resolution.
+When we’ve finished taking photographs, I save everything to at least two hard drives.
+Once you've made your final selection of images, I'll 'polish them off' in post production to make sure they're at their very best before delivering at both high and low resolution.

 Q: Do you have a studio?

 A: Yes, the Lewes studio is fully equipped and large enough for most shoots.
-If I’m asked to photograph anything particularly large such as industrial machinery, then I would either take a mobile studio to the machinery or hire a large ground floor studio if the machinery can be moved.
+If I’m asked to photograph anything particularly large such as industrial machinery, then I would either take a mobile studio to the machinery or hire a large ground floor studio if the machinery can be moved there.

 Q: What camera equipment do you use?